How it works

 Japan is home to several amuseument parks, and one of them can be found in Asakusa – the Hanayashiki Amuseument Park.
 Built in 1853, it is the oldest amusement park in the country, a fact that you would immediately notice upon your visit.
 Unlike other amusement parks in Japan that are equipped with the craziest rides and modern contraptions, Hanayashiki offers a more nostalgic experience that both children and adults can enjoy.
 The park has around 25 different attractions, including staples such as roller coasters, a haunted house, a Ferris wheel, and a merry-go-round.
 More than that, guests may also take part in “cultural” activities in the park, including ninja experiences and tea ceremonies.
 Visiting Hanayashiki Amusement Park is a truly magnificent and one-of-a-kind experience that you won’t forget.
 To avoid the trouble of having to carry your luggage around, find a Bounce location near the park and store your things there.

-How much does luggage storage cost near Asakusa?
+How much does it cost to store luggage near Asakusa?

-The price for luggage storage near Asakusa is just $5.90/bag for the entire day.
+The price for luggage storage near Asakusa is just ¥600/bag for the entire day.

 Is it safe to store your bags near Asakusa?